cathzhou/ml-modeling-deorphanize/README.md

 * The columns are in the same order as listed in the input_csv_columns.txt file, the description for each column is indicated by what becomes the colon and braces
 * Do not use the columns labeled `dont_use`
 * Make the known and unknown balanced within each set
-* For the unknown, there are 3 different ways of selecting them
+* For the unknown, there are 2 different ways of selecting them
     * Select unknowns by sampling in an even distribution spatially for the umap made by the `nmfUMAP1_af_qc` and `nmfUMAP2_af_qc` columns
     * Do completely random sampling
-    *
 * Normalize metrics within each of train/valid/test sets
-* Do encoding for categorical columns
+* Perform encoding for categorical columns

-### Model Evaluation
+### Models
-* Do cross validation

-* Do 3
+* Multiple models based on preprocessing (with/without spoc, with/without expression, etc.)
+* Currently testing: Extracellular only, with spoc but removed non-nan spoc columns

 ---

 ### Detailed Modules